Department Chair: Hiromi Masunaga

 FAX: (562) 985-4534

-Faculty: Edwin Achola, Stephen Adams, Tina Arora, Robert Berdan (Emeritus), Beverly Booker, Teresa Chen, Jennifer Coots, Jana Echevarria (Emerita), Lesley Farmer, Laura Forrest, Brandon Gamble, Bita Ghafoori, Gary Greene (Emeritus), Marquita Grenot-Scheyer, Kristi Hagans, Elaine J. Haglund (Emerita), Nat Hansuvadha, Lindsay Pérez Huber, A. Jean Houck (Emerita), Simon Kim, Marilyn Korostoff, Susan Leonard-Giesen, Joanne Tortorici Luna, Hiromi Masunaga, Shireen Pavri, Laura Portnoi, Kristin Powers, Paul Ratanasiripong, Ali Rezaei, Catherine Richards-Tutor, William Saltzman
+Faculty: Edwin Achola, Stephen Adams, Robert Berdan (Emeritus), Teresa Chen, Jennifer Coots, Jana Echevarria (Emerita), Lesley Farmer, Laura Forrest, Brandon Gamble, Bita Ghafoori, Gary Greene (Emeritus), Kristi Hagans, Elaine J. Haglund (Emerita), Nat Hansuvadha, Jacob Olsen, Lindsay Pérez Huber, A. Jean Houck (Emerita), Marilyn Korostoff (Emeritus), Susan Leonard-Giesen, Caroline Lopez, Joanne Tortorici Luna, Hiromi Masunaga, Shireen Pavri, Laura Portnoi, Kristin Powers, Paul Ratanasiripong, Ali Rezaei, Catherine Richards-Tutor, William Saltzman, Kristine Stout.

 The Department of Advanced Studies in Education and Counseling offers graduate level course work in the following program areas: Educational Psychology, Educational Technology and Media Leadership, Social and Cultural Analysis of Education, Marriage and Family Therapy (MFT), School Counseling, School Psychology and Special Education/Education Specialist, as well as undergraduate service courses in life skills and other areas.

-Students desiring information should contact the department office for referral to one of the faculty advisors.
+Students desiring information about graduate programs should contact the Graduate Studies office for referral to one of the faculty advisors.
+For information about the Special Education/Education Specialist Credential, please contact the TPAC office.

 All CED graduate level courses (500/600) are assumed to be letter grade only (A-F) unless stated otherwise.